Zaid-Ajaj/Fable.Remoting/README.md

 ## Adding a new route
- - Add another record field function to `IServer`
+ - Add another record field function to `IStudentApi`
  - Implement that function
  - Restart server